mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/index.md

 excerpt: Deploying DC/OS in production ready environment
 ---

-This page lists the cards for configuring, installing, and uninstalling DC/OS in a production ready enviroment.
+This page lists the cards for configuring, installing, and uninstalling DC/OS in a production-ready enviroment.